kjhollen/osacc-github-first-steps/README.md

     - Privacy: Concerned about the privacy and security risks associated with downloading to your personal device?
 Working in the browser may be the route for you!
     - Sustainability: You can turn off the VM, which both saves energy and potentially saves you money (learn more below)

+How to edit/link files through Gitpod:
+Gitpod is an application that allows users to open and edit Git repositories on the go without local downloads.
+To start, register and link you Gitpod account to your Github here: https://www.gitpod.io/.
+Once completed, you will be asked to input the link to your Git repository and desired code editor.
+And now, you are free to edit on the go with anything!

 ## Submitting a pull request to resolve an issue

 ### Make a copy of the project to your own GitHub account by forking the project